diegovelilla/FreeThinker/README.md

 - Basic_calculator: Performs basic binary math operations.
 - Weather_forecaster: Retrieves weather information on a given location.
 - Reddit_scrapper: Scrapes a given subreddit for a number of posts.
+- Search_tool: Searches a given query on Google.
+- Scrape_tool: Scrapes a given webpage.

 ## Models
 The models used for this project are: